 A location object MAY contain a property named annotations whose value is an array of zero or more unique (§3.7.2) region objects (§3.27), each of which describes a region within the artifact specified by the location object that is relevant to the location.
 Each of these region objects SHOULD contain a message property (§3.27.14) that explains the relevance of the region to the location.

-If annotations is absent, it SHALL default to an empty array.

 EXAMPLE: Consider a location object which describes the declaration statement

 int x = (y + z) * q;